 - club meetings

 Hire costs are very reasonable and are inclusive of all the facilities in the Hall.
-If you would like to discuss the type of functions that Teffont Village Hall can accommodate, please contact either
+If you would like to discuss the type of functions that Teffont Village Hall can accommodate, or make a booking, please contact:

 The New Lease of the Village Hall

 As stated in the Town Crier’s announcement, the arrangements for the new Lease of the Village Hall are complex.